 About 50% of premenopausal women and up to 85% of postmenopausal women experience hot flushes.
-They can begin 1-2 years before a woman’s last period and can last from 6 months to 15 years.
+They can begin 1-2 years before a woman’s last period and can last from six months to 15 years.

 The actual physiology of hot flushes is poorly understood and the action of oestrogen on the central nervous system is complex.
 Esterone is synthesised from antrostenodione by aromatase in the ovaries and adipose tissue in peri and postmenopausal women.

 There is a resultant increased seratonin and norepinephrine release and a lowering of the thermoregulatory set point.

-Marine pine bark has been shown to significantly reduce signs and symptoms associated with menopausal transitions, notably hot flushes, night sweats, mood swings, irregular periods, loss of libido and vaginal dryness.
-In studies done on 200 peri-menopausal women all menopausal transition symptoms improved.
+Marine Pine Bark has been shown to significantly reduce signs and symptoms associated with menopausal transitions, notably hot flushes, night sweats, mood swings, irregular periods, loss of libido and vaginal dryness.
+In studies done on 200 peri-menopausal women , all menopausal transition symptoms improved.